Cadets meet on Monday evenings

 navigation, basic expedition skills and canoeing.

-for an overview of the expedition program: Army
+following website for an overview of the expedition program: Army

 Cadet Expedition Program.